Neurosis: DSM-III (1980–1994)

 Adjustment disorder remained, and was defined separately.
 Its time-of-life based subtypes were abolished, replaced with combinations with co-morbid syndromes (such as "Adjustment Disorder with Depressed Mood" and "Adjustment Disorder with Anxious Mood").
 Adjustment disorder returned to being a short-term condition.

-Somatoform disorders, disassociation, depression and hypochondria (all previously considered neuroses) were also treated separately.
+Somatoform disorders, dissociation, depression and hypochondria (all previously considered neuroses) were also treated separately.
 Neurasthenia (a neurosis that caused otherwise unexplainable fatigue) was loosely mapped to a mild form of depression.

 The American "National Membership Committee on Psychoanalysis in Clinical Social Work" was established in May 1980.
 (It became the "American Association for Psychoanalysis in Clinical Social Work" in 2007).

 American psychiatrist George F. Drinka released the history book Birth of Neurosis: Myth, Malady, and the Victorians in 1984.

 The World Association of Psychoanalysis was founded in January 1992, and became the largest organisation devoted to the psychotherapy of Jacques Lacan.

 DSM-5 (2013–current)

 In 2013, the DSM-5 was released, separating out the "trauma and stress-related disorders" (Freud's etiology for neuroses) from the "anxiety disorders".
 The former category includes: